Wall-Brew-Co/common-beer-format/README.md

 To coerce and conform the data containing those elements, one would use `::fermentable-wrapper` and `::fermentables-wrapper`.
 That allows the clean interop between the internal data structure of `clojure.data.xml`, which defines the data samples above, and the utilities provided by `spec-tools`.

-### Encoders/Decoders & Parsers/Emitters

-By default, this library uses the tools provided by `org.clojure/data.json` and `org.clojure/data.xml`.
-This was chosen intentionally for two reasons:

-1) To maximize the interoperability between Clojure and Clojurescript
-2) To minimize dependency conflicts with common data utility libraries, such as [Cheshire](https://github.com/dakrone/cheshire)

-For Clojure-only use cases, several streaming functions have been created in the respective namespaces.

-## Pre-Packaged Data
+### Pre-Packaged Data

-common-beer-format also comes pre-packaged with many of the most common brewing ingredients used.
+common-beer-format formerly came pre-packaged with many of the most common brewing ingredients used.
-These can safely be used by consumers of the library for computational brewing; however, several assumptions were necessary in the encoding of data.
-In general, the ingredient quantities and stock amounts have been hard-coded to 0 - so be sure to update these fields with the amounts you'd like to brew with or keep on hand.
-Other assumptions, such as the physical form of the ingredient, may also need to be updated based on your brewing case.
-The assumptions are called out in the functions named `build-adjunct`, `build-hop`, etc in their respective namespaces.
-Finally, each canonical ingredient is intended to exist exactly once within the library, but alternative names may be found in the ingredient's `::notes`.
-For example, CTZ hops may also be called Zeus hops.
+While this was convenient, it severly bloated this library and its published version.
+This information is still avaiable; however, it must now be loaded as a separate dependency as of `common-beer-format v2.0.0`.
+You can find that data in the [common-beer-data](https://github.com/Wall-Brew-Co/common-beer-data) repository.

-If we've missed an ingredient you'd like to see in common-beer-format, you can fork the repository and open a pull request or [suggest it here.](https://github.com/Wall-Brew-Co/common-beer-format/issues/new?template=data_request.md)
+If we've missed an ingredient you'd like to see in common-beer-data, you can fork that repository and open a pull request or [suggest it here.](https://github.com/Wall-Brew-Co/common-beer-data/issues/new?template=data_request.md)

 ## License